Indian Polity / Union Legislature

 on all other grounds, President of India disqualifies the membership of Parliament on the advice given by the Election Commission of India.

-- Salary and Allowances of Member of Parliament - Salary and other allowances of MPs will be fixed by the Parliament.
-They are
+The salary and other allowances of MPs will be fixed by the Parliament.
+They are charged on the Consolidated Fund of India.
+They get

-charged on the Consolidated Fund of India.
-They get honorarium (we should not call it as salary).
+honorarium (we should not call it as salary).

-They get salary plus number of allowances like
+They get salary plus number of allowances like medical, conveyance, attender,

-medical, conveyance, attender, furnished quarters, etc.
+furnished quarters, etc.